College & Career Readiness Connect

-Did you know that you can begin taking college classes while earning a high school credential?
+Did you know you can take college classes while earning your high school credential?

-- Career-focused classes which are a faster track to employment
+Career-focused classes for a faster track to employment.

 - Hospitality-Hotel and Restaurant Certification